Harmonia octomaculata and Harmonia conformis

 - Harmonia conformis: this species will feed readily on both aphids and psyllids

-Further research and development are required to develop ideal release rate guidelines.
+Further research and development is required to develop ideal release rate guidelines.
 At this stage we suggest 1 pack of beetles per 20 to 50 m2 in enclosed situations, and 20 packs per hectare in orchards or field crops.
+Additional eggs can be purchased to treat any hotspots that have been identified.

 A note on release rates: Unlike chemicals which generally exhibit a clearly defined dose response curve, with beneficial insects, more is always better.
 However, they are costly to produce and the goal should be to achieve the best results at minimal cost.
 We are constantly trying to strike a balance between cost and efficacy.
 There are many factors that should be considered including the value of the crop, the magnitude of the pest population and the activity (or otherwise) of naturally occurring beneficial species.
 Also unlike chemicals, where it is common to respond to pest populations that have already exceeded some ‘economic threshold’, we recommend establishing beneficials early in the life of the crop before pest populations reach threatening levels.
 In most cases our releases are inoculative and we anticipate that our beneficials will establish and breed up within the crop to give long term control.
 As a general principle, 2-3 releases of modest numbers is better than a single large release – this reduces risk, improves establishment and accelerates the development of multiple overlapping generations of the beneficial species.